How to Charge Welding Helmet 2021 – Solar & Auto Darkening

 Usually, charging your welding helmet does seem a little challenging.
 However, having command over time and management can tackle this tricky task.
 To learn how to charge your auto-darkening welding helmet, you must follow the succeeding given steps:

 Step 1: Seal the helmet light detector using any masking tape.
 The basic concept behind covering the light detector is to avoid any source of light to hinder the process of charging.

 Step 2: Now you need to check for your charging source.
-Charging source can be either a light bulb or a high power lamp.
+The charging source can be either a light bulb or a high-power lamp.
 Make sure that the wattage is not exceeding than 50 watts.

 Step 3: Finally fix the distance between the light source and photovoltaic cell.
-You must set it on the required distance.
-Once all secure you can leave it for charging.
+You must set it at the required distance.
+Once all is secure you can leave it for charging.